 - Note 2: The discharge of Halon extinguishing agents during firefighting drills in not appropriate, unless a training facility is used that is specifically designed to prevent harm to the environment from the discharged Halon.
 When such facilities are not used, other fire extinguishing agents that are not damaging to the environment should be used during the drills. - (vi) Utilise correct firefighting techniques for type of fire. - (vii) Implement procedures for effective crew co-ordination and communication, including notification of crew members about the type of fire situation. - c.
-Emergency Oxygen System Drill: - (i) Preflight and operation of portable oxygen devices. - (ii) Actually operate portable oxygen bottles, including masks and tubing. - (iii) Verbally demonstrate operation of chemical oxygen generators or installed oxygen supply system.
+Emergency Oxygen System Drill: - (i) Pre-flight and operation of portable oxygen devices. - Actually, operate portable oxygen bottles, including masks and tubing. - (iii) Verbally demonstrate operation of chemical oxygen generators or installed oxygen supply system. - (iv) Prepare for use and operate oxygen device properly, including donning and activation. - (v) Administer oxygen to self, passengers, and to those persons with special oxygen needs.